-Linking Invoices to Projects
+Linking invoices to projects

 When you create or edit an invoice, you can link its line items to projects.
 If an invoice is linked to a project, it’ll show up in the Invoices tab of the project’s Analysis page.
 If it is not linked to a project, it will not show up on the Analysis page or reduce the project's uninvoiced amount.

-- When you create or edit an invoice, you’ll see a Linked Project dropdown menu below each line item.
+- When you create or edit an invoice, you’ll see a Linked project dropdown menu below each line item.
 This dropdown shows you which project the line item is linked to.

 - To change the project-to-line-item connection, just choose any of the client’s other projects from this dropdown.
 Note that changing the project connection on the invoice does not change related time or expense entries.
 Rather, it simply means that the line item(s) will now appear under the Invoices tab for a different project.